 The Staggering Numbers Involved in the Buckingham Palace Renovations

-Are you planning a big DIY project?
-Then spare a thought for the renovators at Buckingham Palace, doing a 10-year renovation project to bring the palace décor into the 21st century.
+Spare a thought for the renovators at Buckingham Palace, doing a ten-year renovation project to bring the palace décor into the 21st century.

 Why does Buckingham Palace need renovating?